m2man/SeesawFaceNet/README.md

-# OmniGo Face Recognition using SeesawFaceNet
+# Face Recognition using SeesawFaceNet
 ### NOTE
 - This repo is only for running (there is no training code in this repo)
 - Images in facebank are sensitive